|

 Jana Rowland,

-graduated with a master's degree in electroacoustic
+graduated with a master's degree in Electroacoustic

 composition in 2001 from UEA Norwich, writing a final

-one hour choral and electroacoustic piece called
+one hour choral and electro-acoustic piece called

-The Logic and The
+'The Logic and The

-Miracle, performed at Norwich Cathedral in 2000.
-In
+Miracle', performed at Norwich Cathedral in 2000.

-2005 I had three choral songs performed at Snape
+Works soon followed with three choral songs performed at Snape

-A.A.Milne (The Wrong House) and Spike Milligan songs.
-I
+of poems include AA Milne (The Wrong House) and Spike

 email: